 3. Insights on Target Audience

 While running lead generation campaigns, you get information on the audience.
-With the intel gathered, you can personalize and tweak up your marketing strategies for better conversions.
+With the intel gathered, you can personalize and tweak up your digital marketing strategies for better conversions.
 Leverage the analytical tools to understand and market to the target audience to boost sales.

 4. Less Expensive